X1 Control Panel Expert Mode Overview

 Save Mappings to Permanent Flash Memory in Mouse:

-Export Mappings to a File:
+Export Profiles to a File:

-Allows you to back up your profiles to a file which you can then share with other Z users.
+- Allows you to back up your profiles to a file, which you can then share with other users.
+Simply select the profiles you wish to backup/share, and it will save them as a .spcf file - specific to the X1 Control Panel.

 Import Mappings from a File: